AlanRynne/MPDA_18-AlanGit/input/Geodesic-Patterns.md

 It is also important to introduce the concept of the *developable surface*, a special kind of surface that have substantial and variable normal curvature while guaranteeing zero gaussian curvature, and as such, this surfaces can be *unrolled* into a flat plane with no deformation of the surface.
 This surfaces have been an extremely important design element in the practice of known architect Frank Ghery and explained in [@shelden2002digital].

+There are several ways of generating a developable surface using a curve in space.

+1. Select the starting point of the curve
+2. Obtain the perpendicular frame of the curve at the specified parameter.
+3. Deconstruct the frame into it's $X,Y$ & $Z$ vectors.
+4. Select one of the vectors at all the sample points
+5. Draw a line using the selected vector at the start point of the curve.
+6. XXXXXX

+![Developable surface generated using curve $g_1$ of [@fig:shortGeo]. (a) using the X component of the curve's perp frame; (b) using the Y component & (c) using the Z component (tangent of the curve).](../resources/images/svg/DevelopableFromCurve.svg){#fig:devFromCurve}

 # Geodesic patterns

 What are geodesic patterns?